Why are concluding thesis restatements important?

 - key arguments

-For guidance about how to form these elements effectively and how to write thesis restatements with confidence, continue studying with Lesson 2.
-To check your understanding of Lesson 1 first, consider unlocking, downloading and completing our Lesson 1 Worksheet from the menu below.
+For guidance about how to form these elements effectively and how to write thesis restatements with confidence, continue studying with Chapter 2.
+To check your understanding of Chapter 1 first, consider unlocking, downloading and completing our Chapter 1 Worksheet from the menu below.